Helix Midnight Luxe

 Disclosure: By clicking on the product links in this article, Mattress Nerd may receive a commission fee at no cost to you, the reader.
 Read full disclosure statement.

-The Layla is a memory foam, dual-sided mattress.
-One side is ‘Medium Soft’ (a 4 on the firmness scale) and the other is ‘Firm’ (a 7 on the scale).
+The Idle Sleep hybrid is a mattress made of foam and coils, and is dual-sided.
+One side is ‘Medium’ (a 5-6 on the firmness scale) and the other is ‘Luxury-Firm’ (a 7-9 on the scale).
 So, if you’ve been sleeping on the softer side and need more support, just give it a flip and you’ll be in good shape.
-You’ll be happy to know it is a relatively light mattress so flipping it doesn’t require hiring heavy lifters.

-Read our full Layla mattress review for more details.
+Read our full Idle Sleep mattress review for more details.

 The Casper Wave Hybrid mattress balances the contour of memory foam with the responsiveness of individually wrapped pocket coils.
 This design provides added durability and increased edge support.
 For you, it means cloud-like comfort with the support you need to align your spine.